onekiloparsec/SwiftAA/README.md

 [MeteorActive](https://itunes.apple.com/us/app/meteoractive/id1205712190?mt=8), a carefully crafted iOS app to get everything about meteors.

-SwiftAA is first built with an Objective-C(++) layer atop the C++ implementation by P.J.
+SwiftAA is first built with a C(++) layer atop the C++ implementation by P.J.
 Naughter of the reference textbook *Astronomical Algorithms*, by Jean Meeus (2nd ed., [Amazon](https://www.amazon.com/Astronomical-Algorithms-Jean-Meeus/dp/0943396611/ref=sr_1_1?ie=UTF8&qid=1506016222&sr=8-1&keywords=astronomical+algorithms+jean+meeus)).
 This C++ package is called **AA+** (see below).
 AA+ also includes additional algorithms of the
 [VSOP87](https://en.wikipedia.org/wiki/VSOP_(planets)) framework, and includes the complete support for the ELP/MPP02 theory.
 Thus, SwiftAA, thanks to AA+, is the most complete and accurate collection of algorithms for all things astronomical in Swift.